radioation/MegaDriving/README.md

 # Mega Driving

+The code has been updated to compile with SGDK 1.80.
+Earlier versions of SGDK will not work.

 I've been teaching myself SGDK for fun.
 This repository contains *experimental* code I've written based on [Lou's Pseudo 3d Page](http://www.extentofthejam.com/pseudo/).
 It's provided here as an example of one possible way to implement pseudo 3d with SGDK.
 I am in